JujuAdams/Scribble/9.0/font-spritefont.md

 &nbsp;

 Scribble supports GameMaker's native spritefonts out of the box with no addition configuration required.
 Scribble aims to render text as close as possible to what GameMaker natively renders with `draw_text()`.
 Standard fonts can also be used with [superfonts](font-superfont) and [baked effects](font-baking).
 Please see the relevant pages for information on these features.

-Scribble allows you to change font in two ways: via `.font()` and via a command tag.
-When specifying a font with Scribble's functions, you should **always** refer to a font by using the the **name of the sprite** as a **string**.
+?> When specifying a font for use with Scribble's functions, you should **always** refer to a font by using the the **name of the sprite** as a **string**.

 !> Do not try to use the retuned value from `font_sprite_add()` or `font_sprite_add_ext()` with Scribble, it won't work.
 Use the name of the sprite itself instead.

+Scribble allows you to change font in two ways: via `.font()` and via a command tag.
+Here's some examples of how to use a spritefont with those features:

 <!-- tabs:start -->